dmw2166/ASIC2026/README.md

 This guide walks you through everything you need to run **`sensor_correction_ASIC.ipynb`** on your own laptop.
 The notebook is a hands-on tutorial that calibrates a PurpleAir low-cost sensor against US Embassy reference data using multiple linear regression in Python.

+If you already have Jupyter Notebooks setup on your laptop, you can probably skip most of this.
 No prior Python experience is required to follow these setup steps.

 ---